Russian submarine Kursk: Capabilities

 The Antey design represented the highest achievement of Soviet nuclear submarine technology.
-They are the second-largest cruise missile submarines ever built, after some s converted to carry cruise missiles in 2007.
-Kursk was built to defeat an entire United States aircraft carrier group.
+They are the second-largest cruise missile submarines ever built, after some converted to carry cruise missiles in 2007.
+Kursk was built to defeat an entire United States Navy carrier strike group.
 A single Type 65 torpedo carried a 450 kg warhead powerful enough to sink an aircraft carrier.
 Both missiles and torpedoes could be equipped with nuclear warheads.
 She was 30 ft longer than the preceding Oscar I-class submarines.
 The senior officers had individual cabins and the entire crew had access to a gymnasium.

 Her outer hull, made of high-nickel, high-chromium stainless steel 8.5 mm thick, had exceptional corrosion resistance and a weak magnetic signature, helping to conceal it from U.S. magnetic anomaly detector (MAD) systems.
 There was a 200 mm gap to the 50.8 mm-thick steel pressure hull.
 She was designed to remain submerged for up to 120 days.
 The sail superstructure was reinforced to allow it to break through Arctic ice.

 The submarine was armed with 24 SS-N-19/P-700 Granit cruise missiles, and eight torpedo tubes in the bow: four 533 mm and four 650 mm.
 With a range of 550 km, Granit missiles were capable of supersonic flight at altitudes over 20 km.
 They were designed to swarm enemy vessels and intelligently choose individual targets which terminated with a dive onto the target.
 Kursk's torpedo tubes could launch either torpedoes or anti-ship missiles with a range of 50 km.
 Her weapons included 18 SS-N-16 "Stallion" anti-submarine missiles.

 Kursk was part of Russia's Northern Fleet, which suffered funding cuts throughout the 1990s.
 Many of its submarines were anchored and rusting in Zapadnaya Litsa Naval Base, 100 km from Murmansk.
 Little work to maintain all but the most essential front-line equipment, including search and rescue equipment, was performed.
 Northern Fleet sailors had gone unpaid in the mid-1990s.